JL-Young/CSE185_Proj/README.md

 ### Origin of Data

-Data is taken from CSE185 Lab 6 that was originally taken from the this paper [Functional, metabolic and transcriptional maturation of human pancreatic islets derived from stem cells](https://www.nature.com/articles/s41587-022-01219-z.pdf) and this [GEO website](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5114474).
+Data is taken from CSE185 Lab 6 that was originally taken from this paper [Functional, metabolic and transcriptional maturation of human pancreatic islets derived from stem cells](https://www.nature.com/articles/s41587-022-01219-z.pdf) and this [GEO website](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5114474).

 ### Method
 The dataset `GSM5114474_M3_E7` is read in as anndata object.
 Cells with less than 200 genes expressed and less than 1000 total reads are filtered out.
 Genes detected in less than 5 cells and genes that have total count of less than 15 is filtered out.